Leaveyou/Karateca/readme.md

 ## TODO:

 * [x] Delete song
-* [ ] Reorder playlist - need string keys for array_splice to preserve indices.
+* [x] Reorder playlist - need string keys for array_splice to preserve indices.
 Will reorder by splicing: move(fromPosition, toPosition)
+* [ ] Make youtubeSong not know the singer and make separate class for PlaylistSong which contains it.
 * [ ] Make GUID string.
 No need to keep it as class sine it hs no methods. only method needed is creation method.
 * [ ] Fix problem: many functions accept GUID as parameter. but GUIDs are for both songs and parties.
 Need more restriction OR maybe treat incorrect GUID as invalid / inexistent GUID
+* [ ] Run functional tests on separate redis container to prevent accidental interference.
+Temporarily using separate redis db.

 ### Thoughts on using guids or positional arguments for reordering

-I think redis storage should have separatelist for history and future planned songs:
+I think redis storage should have separate list for history and future planned songs:
 * shows accurate history of what's been played
 * solves problem of knowing currently playing song
 * makes list of current songs smaller speeding up sorting songs